-I’m interested in the nature and origins of uniquely human forms of cognition and culture.
-My work addresses the cognitive and motivational prerequisites of intentional communication and various aspects of social learning, including imitation and pedagogy, and their development in ontogeny and phylogeny.
+I’m a philosopher and cognitive scientist who studies the nature and origins of uniquely human forms of cognition and culture.
 I write philosophy papers and also conduct empirical studies on the communicative abilities of human children, non-human great apes, and domestic dogs.

 The picture above features four orang-utans who live at the Wolfgang Köhler Primate Research Centre in Leipzig (L-R): Bimbo, Tanah carrying Sari, and Suaq.
 The picture was taken by Charlotte Bröcker.